MarcoSants/Node.js-CLI/README.md

 # Node.js-CLI

-A base CLI application built with Node.js.
+A base Command Line Application (CLI) built with node.js using yargs.
 Base structure for be creating CLI applications with node.
 Ready to use.

--Simple running example:
+## Simple running example:
+1. npm install
-node src/index.js add --name=marco
+2. node src/index.js add --name=marco

-By Marco Antonio Santo.
+By Marco Antonio Santo
-Alias: MarcoSantss.
+Alias MarcoSantss